Native Butterfly Host Plants for the Willamette Valley

 Snowberries: Snowberry Checkerspot

-Stinging Nettle: American lady, West Coast Lady, Red Admirable, Milbert’s Tortoiseshell, Satyr Angelwing
+Stinging Nettle: American lady, West Coast Lady, Red Admirable, Milbert’s Tortoiseshell, Satyr Angelwing, Green Comma, Painted Lady

-Willows: Western Tiger Swallowtail, Lorquin’s Admiral, Mourning Cloak, Green Comma
+Willows: Western Tiger Swallowtail, Lorquin’s Admiral, Mourning Cloak, mma

-Vetches: Silvery Blue, Eastern Tailed Blue, Western Tailed Blue
+Vetches: Silvery Blue, Eastern Tailed Blue, Western Tailed Blue, Gray Hairstreak

-Violets: Western Meadow Fritillary, Great-spangled Fritillary, Hydaspe Fritillary
+Violets: Western Meadow Fritillary, Great-spangled Fritillary, Hydaspe Fritillary, Zerene Fritillary

 Resources: